Fox-ML-infrastructure/Fox-v1-infra/README.md

 FoxML Core demonstrates:

 - **Intelligent training pipeline** with automated target ranking and feature selection
+- **GPU acceleration** (NEW 2025-12-12): Target ranking and feature selection automatically use GPU (LightGBM, XGBoost, CatBoost) when available
 - **Dual-view target ranking** (NEW): Cross-sectional and symbol-specific evaluation views with automatic routing decisions
 - **Config-based simple usage** (NEW): Run full pipeline with minimal command-line arguments using configuration files
 - **ResolvedConfig system** (NEW): Centralized configuration resolution ensures consistent logging and correct purge/embargo calculation